raspberrypilearning/i-made-you-a-book/en/step_1.md

 Your book could:
 + Have speech or sound effects
-+ Have text or art created in the Paint editor
++ Have text or art that has been created in the Paint editor
 + Have interactive features on each page
 </div>